Skin school, Acne, Anti-aging, Skincare

 Tretinoin is a fantastic tool that can deliver healthy-looking, beautiful skin, including a host of benefits when used correctly.

-Most subjects develop a healthy-looking, so-called “tret glow,” and skin tone irregularities may even out.
+Most subjects develop a healthy-looking “tret glow,” and skin tone irregularities may even out.

 Tretinoin has been shown to have scientifically proven effects on the skin: